Tiki Décor Guide: How to Create an Awesome Tiki Space

 What Are the Different Styles or Themes of Tiki?

 In our previous post, we mentioned that there are some things in the world of Tiki which can be concerning or considered by some people to be exploitation.
-In this post, we will take a look at the elements of tiki design which can be construed as cultural appropriation.
+In this post, we will take a look at the elements of Tiki design which can be construed as cultural appropriation.
 We feel it is important to do this because we are very passionate about the countries we import from and the people who live there.
 We love these tropical islands and their cultures.
 We are very passionate about being truthful.
 It is our hope that our readers will find all of our content to be clearly written, accurate, enjoyable, and respectful.

 Cultural Appreciation vs Cultural Appropriation